MicrosoftDocs/win32/desktop-src/direct3dhlsl/callnz-bool---vs.md

 ---
 title: callnz bool - vs
 description: Call if not zero.
-Performs a conditional call to the instruction marked by the label index. ms.assetid: 9be030b9-fa21-459f-bd6c-f34ad6f177fc ms.topic: reference ms.date: 05/31/2018
+Performs a conditional call to the instruction marked by the label index. | callnz bool - vs ms.assetid: 9be030b9-fa21-459f-bd6c-f34ad6f177fc ms.topic: reference ms.date: 05/31/2018